arthis/productionizing-machine-learning-models/README.md

 This will:
    - Download and cache the IMDB dataset locally
-   - Write Dockerfiles for the flow and dashboard
-   - Build the Docker images for both components
+   - Build the Docker images for all components

 ### 🧱 Step 2: Start all services